python-botogram/botogram/docs/api/bot.rst

       The :py:class:`botogram.User` representation of the bot's user account.
       From this you can access its id, username and more.

+   .. py:attribute:: lang

+      The `ISO 639-1 code`_ assigned the language used by the bot.

    .. py:attribute:: override_i18n

       A dictionary that allows to override default i18n messages by associating